15 Important Questions and Answers You Must Know to Treat Joint Pain and For Better Joint Health

 - What is arthritis and the joint pain associated with arthritis?

 Arthritis is a condition and a disease that causing pain and swelling in your joints.
-The pain, swelling and stiffness will develop over time and can start at the hands or the feet, or it can start at the knees and the hips.
-You will experience movement difficulty due to the stiffness and soreness in your joints, and is especially obvious whenever your blood circulation is slow such as like when waking up or when you have sitting in one posture for awhile.
+The pain, swelling and stiffness will develop over time and can be felt and start at the hands or the feet, or it can be at the knees and the hips.
+You will experience movement difficulty due to the stiffness and soreness in your joints and is especially obvious whenever your blood circulation is slow such as like when waking up or when you have sitting in one posture for awhile.
 Pain and redness are both caused by inflammation and the symptoms may come and go or it may last a lifetime for the severe case.
-Certain type of arthritis can lead to problems in other organs like the eyes, mouth, lungs or the skin.
-You may want to know that joints is where two bones meet with bones connected and held together with soft tissue called ligaments. (click to go back to where you come from.)
+A certain type of arthritis can lead to problems in other organs like the eyes, mouth, lungs or the skin.
+You may want to know joints are where two bones meet with bones connected and held together with soft tissue called ligaments. (click to go back to where you come from.)

 Osteoarthritis (OA, is widely known as a degenerative joint disease) – the pain can range from mild to severe pain of which movement in the affected joints is difficult and painful.
 This happened when the protective cartilage and fluid inside the joint breakdown due to years of use or injury.